Hard Lefschetz Property for Hamiltonian torus actions on 6-dimensional GKM manifolds: Proof of Proposition and

-\begin{definition} A vertex $v$ is \textit{boundary} or \textit{interior} if $\mu(v)$ is contained in the boundary of $\mu(M)$ or not, respectively.
-Similarly, an edge $e$ is \textit{boundary} or \textit{interior} if $\mu(S)$ is contained in the boundary of $\mu(M)$ or not for the two-sphere $S$ corresponding to $e,$ respectively.
-And, a path is \textit{boundary} if its edges are all boundary. \end{definition}
+\begin{definition} A vertex $v$ is called a {\em boundary vertex} (resp. an {\em interior vertex}) if $\mu(v)$ is contained in the boundary (resp. interior) of $\mu(M)$.
+Similarly, an edge $e$ is called a {\em boundary edge} (resp. an {\em interior edge}) if $\mu(S_e^2)$ is contained in the boundary (resp. interior) of $\mu(M)$.
+A path $(v_0, \cdots, v_l)$ of $\Gamma$ is called a {\em boundary path} if each edge $(v_j, v_{j+1})$ is a boundary for every $0 \le j \le l-1$. \end{definition}